Shopping Cart

 "We arrived at 5:30 pm for a two night reservation and there was no one to meet us, and no instructions.
 A cell phone number was there but no cell service.
 We wandered around looking for someone and when we found her, she was rude and unwelcoming and was not wearing a mask (we were).
 I asked to stay for just one night, which we ended up doing, but I was forced to pay for both nights even though I gave her 24 hours notice.
 Also, they wouldn't allow us to use the common kitchen, which I've never run into before.

-[Ed. note: actually in recent times there never WAS a communal kitchen.
-But the place always seemed to have a vibe there surely was one somewhere -- no doubt the persistent echo from olden days of down-home, open sharing Stewart family management of almost 80 years, when there most definitely WAS one.]
+[Ed. note: actually in recent times there has never been a communal kitchen.
+But the place always seemed to have a vibe that there WAS one, somewhere -- no doubt a persistent echo from the olden days of down-home, open sharing Stewart family management of almost 80 years through the early 1950s, when there most definitely WAS one.]

 "My daughter and I used the creek to do a little dip and even though there were no people around, someone came out of an office to shout at us that nudity was prohibited.
 WHAT?
 What a strange place!